srvk/jsalt-2018-grounded-s2s/README.md

 - Alissa Ostapenko (?)

-Here is a part of team:
+Here is a part of the team: